-If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$ per share, representing the difference between the assumed initial public offering price of \$ per share and our pro forma net tangible book value per share after giving effect to this offering and the automatic conversion of all outstanding shares of our preferred stock upon the closing of this offering.
+If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$7.90 per share, representing the difference between the assumed initial public offering price of \$12.00 per share and our pro forma net tangible book value per share after giving effect to this offering and the automatic conversion of all outstanding shares of our preferred stock upon the closing of this offering as well as the issuance of shares issuable upon conversion of our 2013 convertible notes and 2014 convertible notes and the reclassification of our preferred stock warrant liability, to additional paid in capital, a component of stockholders (deficit) equity.
 Moreover, we issued warrants and options in the past to acquire common stock at prices significantly below the assumed initial public offering price.
-As of February 28, 2014, there were 1,866,816 shares of common stock subject to outstanding warrants with a weighted-average exercise price of \$0.79 per share and 17,631,029 shares of common stock subject to outstanding options with a weighted-average exercise price of \$0.33 per share.
+As of February 28, 2014, there were 128,672 shares of common stock subject to outstanding warrants with a weighted-average exercise price of \$11.50 per share and 1,215,315 shares of common stock subject to outstanding options with a weighted-average exercise price of \$4.84 per share.
 To the extent that these outstanding warrants or options are ultimately exercised, you will incur further dilution.